Zephram0/Unciv---Zeph-Testing/core/src/com/unciv/logic/aautoexpert/docs/projectdocs/current_focus.md

 >
 > This is a living document that must be updated and organized at the start and end of each development session:
 >
-> 1. REQUIRED: Under "Active Task" - Document/Update task name, priority, status, and implementation goals with links to external codebase files and functions.
+> 1. REQUIRED: Under "Active Task" - Document/Update task name, task description, implementation goals, and component tasks and subtasks with links to external codebase files and functions.
 > 2. REQUIRED: Under "Current Implementation Goals" - List/Update and optimal coding order primary objectives, with each goal's completion criteria and dependencies.
 > 3. REQUIRED: Under "Immediate Tasks" - Track all tasks with checkboxes [ ] unstarted, [-] started, [✓] completed; unfinished tasks have % complete and required subtasks to complete.
 > 4. REQUIRED: Under "Integration Points" - Update connections to external codebase modules, including hooks, triggers, and scope.